Paroyer/ModCatalogue/Modding.md

 ### Decompilers

 IDA, ghidra and such.
-Some day I may do a separate page for them with usefull tutorial/information and what not
+Some day I may do a separate page for them with usefull tutorial/information and what not.

 -[IDA Official Website](https://www.hex-rays.com/)

 There's a free version, but as anything on internet you're just a couple google search away from a working Pro version.

+>A powerful disassembler and a versatile debugger.

 -[Ghidra](https://ghidra-sre.org/)

-A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission.
+>A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission.

 -[Cutter](https://cutter.re/)

-Free and Open Source RE Platform.
+>Free and Open Source RE Platform.

 ### Debuggers

-Cheat Engine, Reclass.net , StackWalker and such
+Cheat Engine, Reclass.net, x64DBG, StackWalker and such.
+Idem some day I may do a separate page for them with usefull tutorial/information and what not.

 -[Cheat Engine](https://www.cheatengine.org/)